amarlearning/simple-neural-network/README.md

-# simple-neural-network
+# Simple Neural Network
-Simple Neural Network written in Python for a very small flower dataset
+> Simple Neural Network written in Python for a very small flower dataset!